chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 On any result higher than 3, you will make a skill roll.
 Roll 1d6 and either gain the corresponding skill from your skill group at rank 1, or increase its rank by 1 if you have it already.

-When you gain the weapon or vehicle skill and a specific weapon or vehicle category is given, gain that skill at rank 1.
-If none is given, roll for a random weapon or vehicle category.
+When you gain the weapon skill and a specific weapon category is given in parenthesis, gain that skill at rank 1.
+If none is given, roll for a random weapon category.

-If you gain the weapon or vehicle skill again you may increase a skill you already have, or roll a random new one.
+If you gain the weapon skill again you may increase a skill you already have, or roll a random new one.

 Before any term after the first, you may choose to switch to a different skill group.
 You may only do this once, and do not a free skill.